 Update of New Construction: Completed July 2019

 As of November 1, 2018 signed permits were issued and construction began on November 2, 2018.
-This construction project included two large 30 x 40 foot multi-telescope observatories and one private 10 x 12 foot observatory at SRO.
+This construction project included two large 30 x 40 foot multi-telescope observatories and one additional private 10 x 12 foot observatory at SRO.
 The two large observatories were completed in July of 2019.
 The new private observatory was recently issues permits and will commence.
 The larger observatories house 12 telescopes (including larger aperture telescopes, such as the Planewave CDK 700 or 24" RC telescopes on equatorial mounts).
 Contact us at Info@SROservice.com for questions or availability.
 Also contact us if you wish to place a larger one meter class telescope, for which a dome or roll-off roof observatory can be constructed.

-As part of our continued commitment to infrastructure improvement we will also be adding a back-up generator on-site.
-Currently our clients and all SRO systems have UPS battery backup, however, in the unlikely event of a sustained power black-out, SRO will be installing a propane generator back-up power supply, We understand the importance of keeping power available so that our clients can continue with uninterrupted data collection, even during these rare events.
+As part of our continued commitment to infrastructure improvement we have added a back-up generator on-site.
+Currently our clients and all SRO systems have UPS battery backup, however, even in the unlikely event of a sustained power black-out, SRO will continue to operate.
+We understand the importance of keeping power available so that our clients can continue with uninterrupted data collection, even during these rare events.
 There is also built in network systems redundancy and internet provider back-up, in the unlikely event of a fiber optic system failure.

-These additions will help bring SRO to the standards we envisioned when we first founded the observatory in 2006.
+These and other additions will help bring SRO to the standards we envisioned when we first founded the observatory in 2007.

 Our Site Plan:

 As construction progressed we inserted images periodically.

-November 18, 2018: First steel studs being placed via crane.
-The final structure will be 30 x 40 foot and steel has greatly added to its structural integrity.
-Note that we are pouring individual foundation piers which will support a wood floor, and not a single solid concrete slab.
-This decreases night time release of heat, which in turn helps preserve the local seeing conditions.
+November 18, 2018: First steel studs were placed via crane.
+The final structure ws designed to be 30 x 40 foot and the steel greatly added to its structural integrity.
+Note the pouring individual foundation piers designed to support a wood floor, and not a single solid concrete slab.
+This was done to decrease the release of heat during the evening, which in turn helps preserve the local seeing conditions.